fredboe/inline-parser/src/main/java/org/parser/examples/alpha/README.md

 (these are mainly for outputting results):
 - 'mem' to have a view on the whole memory
 - 'clear' to delete the whole memory
-- exe FILE to execute a file.
+- exe FILENAME (file extension must be .alpha) to execute a file.
 The resulting memory is then merged with the current memory.
+  If one wants to execute the program line by line, then one just needs to add '-lbl' or '-LineByLine' after the filename.
 - Just enter a VALUE (memory, register, constant or label) to let it print on the console.

 ## Grammar